-The findings of this aquatic ecology assessment reveals that under the current layout, the proposed Riet Fountain PV1 development areas is drained by several drainage features draining radially from the mountainous area into the Brak River and its alluvial fan tributary network (Figure 4-2).
+The findings of this aquatic ecology assessment reveals that under the current layout, the proposed Carolus PV1 development area is drained to the centre of the PV1 area by a drainage tributary network draining into two unnamed ephemeral systems which drain eastwards into the Brak River (Figure 4-2).
 Additionally, one portion of the 132 kV powerline traverses an ephemeral drainage line in its headwaters, with another portion traversing the associated Brak River ephemeral tributary with wide alluvial floodplain drainage area (Western Tributary).
 Impacts would therefore be expected directly within the tributary network through the physical loss of smaller drainage features as well as damage to the watercourse habitat, notably where construction disturbance will take place.
 Impacts have the potential for downstream impacts to the Brak River if left unmitigated.